-Modern key management systems are designed for this purpose, enabling keys to be pro-actively managed throughout their entire lifecycle.
-A KMS is usually a server (administered via a remote PC client), which acts as a centralized hub that controls the lifecycle of keys and securely handles both requests for outbound (Push) and inbound (Pull) distribution of keys.
-Key management systems also maintain secure audit logs to keep track of the keys for security and compliance purposes.
-To enable the key management team to securely administer the lifecycle of keys, a KMS server should be backed up by its own dedicated HSM so that the keys managed by the KMS are suitably generated and protected.
+Modern key management systems are built for this purpose, allowing keys to be managed pro-actively throughout their entire lifecycle.
+A key management system (KMS) is typically a server (administered via a remote PC client) that acts as a centralised hub, controlling the lifecycle of keys and securely handling both outbound (Push) and inbound (Pull) key distribution requests.
+Key management systems also keep secure audit logs to track keys for security and compliance reasons.
+A KMS server should be backed up by its own dedicated HSM to allow the key management team to securely administer the lifecycle of keys.
+This ensures that the keys managed by the KMS are appropriately generated and protected.

 HSMs are specialized cryptographic hardware devices that are independently certified to standards such as FIPS 140-2, Common Criteria or PCI-HSM.
 An HSM acts as the trusted source for strong cryptography and key generation and provides the logical and physical protection necessary to protect sensitive keys as well as performing the appropriate cryptographic functions for applications/systems that rely on strong crypto.
 For example, when an HSM executes a cryptographic operation for a secure application (e.g. key generation, encryption or authentication), it ensures that the keys are never exposed “in-the-clear” outside the secure environment of the HSM.